miloulach/dieghernan.github.io/myprojects/PR-classint.md

 So the stopping criteria is satisfy when the last `head` and the last `tail` are evenly balanced.

-In terms of thresold, Jiang et al. (2013) set 40% as a good approximation, meaning that if the `head` contains more than 40% of the overall observatios the distribution is not considered heavy-tailed.
+In terms of thresold, Jiang et al. (2013) set 40% as a good approximation, meaning that if the `head` contains more than 40% of the overall observatios the distribution is not considered heavy-

+The final breaks are the vector of `mean` values.

 ## Step by step
 Pseudo-code as per Jiang (2019):